SakiyaBackups/anti-phish-implementation/README.md

 # Anti-Phish Implementation

-This library is an anti-phising implementation that is easy to implement in your bot.
-This library was made to flatten the curve on the growing rate of phising attempts on discord.
+This library is an anti-phishing implementation that is easy to implement in your bot.
+This library was made to flatten the curve on the growing rate of phishing attempts on discord.

 ## Installation